Skip to content

 Matt Munson

-3 min read
+5 min read Updated:

 It was an average Saturday morning on the westside of Los Angeles.
 My buddy Warren was in town and staying with us.
-We decided to take a walk to our local diner (OP Cafe for you locals) for some Saturday morning brunch.
+We decided to take a walk to our local diner, OP Cafe for you locals, for some Saturday morning brunch.

 We were chatting away as Warren and I are prone to do when catching up.
 He is one of my favorite friends because our conversations range from stuff we are reading and have recently learned to pop culture, family, and relationship challenges.
-It’s all very Sex in the City (if Sex in the City had been set in LA and featured 40-year-old men as the protagonists.)

 I am not quite sure how it came up.
 But I know right when it happened.
 We were waiting to cross the street at a stoplight.
 Warren said to me, “I read this article recently about how to find your life’s purpose.”